oneapi-src/level-zero-spec/scripts/sysman/PROG.rst

 Environment Variables
 ---------------------
 %if _version_compare_gequal(ver, "1.5"):

 The System Resource Management library should be initialized by calling ${s}Init.

+Avoid using both the zesInit() API and the ZES_ENABLE_SYSMAN=1 environment variable simultaneously for initialization.
 %endif
 %if _version_compare_gequal(ver, "1.16"):

 **DEPRECATION NOTICE:** The ZES_ENABLE_SYSMAN environment variable is deprecated as of version 1.16.
 Applications should use ${s}Init() for initialization instead.
 The environment variable is maintained only for backward compatibility with legacy applications.
 %endif

-For compatibility, the following environment variables may also be enabled during initialization for the respective feature.
-Avoid using both the zesInit() API and the ZES_ENABLE_SYSMAN=1 environment variable simultaneously for initialization, as only one method should be used at a time.

 The following environment variables are optional